CALIFORNIA TRIAL ATTORNEYS Slip and Fall Lawyers

 - willfully and intentionally destroys evidence of their liability;

-If either of these two elements appear to be present, an attorney should look at the possibility of punitive damages.
+If either of these two elements appears to be present, an attorney should look at the possibility of punitive damages.

 Slip and Fall California Statute of Limitations